gzwplato/PTile/README.md

 ### SetWinEventHook

 * Why do some windows not count as new objects?
+  * Removing the check for the top-level window style shows the creation of many form elements, but
 * The string "XCP" appeared as a window title after right-clicking on Firefox in the start menu to open a new window.